 I didn’t know Norman Rockwell was a big fan of Charles Dickens.
-His father used to read Dickens aloud to him and some of his paintings were clearly inspired by Dickens like this one called Merrie Christmas Dancing Under the Mistletoe.
+His father used to read Dickens aloud to him and some of his paintings were clearly inspired by Dickens like Merrie Christmas Dancing Under the Mistletoe.

-Norman Rockwell said “I paint life the way I’d like it to be.”
+Norman Rockwell said, “I paint life the way I’d like it to be.”
 And although that was true Rockwell does subtly remind viewers that life isn’t always like we want it to be.
-In this painting Freedom From Fear loving parents are tucking their children into bed, but the Dad is holding a newspaper where the front page story is about the Battle of Britain.
+In Freedom From Fear loving parents are tucking their children into bed, but the Dad is holding a newspaper where the front-page story is about the Battle of Britain.
 In England at the time families lived in fear of bombings, and many children in London had been evacuated to live away from their parents.
 The lives of those British children weren’t idyllic or free from fear.